Ultrafast Laser-Fabricated Fluoride Glass Waveguides with Exceptionally High Positive Refractive Index Change for Mid-Infrared Integrated Optics: Materials and Methods

 \section{Materials and Methods}

 The fluoride glass composition used in the past for fs-laser direct-write waveguide inscription, is the most common composition found in the literature: $53 ZrF_4 ~20 BaF_2 ~3 LaF_3 ~4 AlF_3 ~20 NaF$ (mol\%)~\cite{Gross:13}.
-Refractive index, optical, mechanical, and thermal properties can be altered by varying the amount of modifiers within the composition.
+Within this composition $ZrF_4$ is a glass former (compounds that can form a glassy structure by creating a continuous, disordered network of bonds, resulting in an amorphous, non-crystalline solid.) whereas $BaF_2, LaF_3 and NaF$ are network modifiers (compounds that, when added to glass formers, disrupt the continuous network of bonds, altering the optical, structural and mechanical properties of the glass without forming a network on their own.) and finally $AlF_3$ is the conditional glass former or otherwise known as intermediate (compounds that can either behave as glass formers or modifiers, depending on the composition and conditions of the glass system).
 To date, the formation of optical waveguides in fluoride glasses by ultrafast laser inscription has not been associated with the migration of ions/elements leading to material densification.
 In the past, we hybridized the zirconium glass former with hafnium (Hf), successfully increasing the positive index contrast to up to $6.4 \times 10^{-3}$~\cite{Fernandez2022}.
 This attempt was based on the previous approach of producing positive index changes in amorphous dielectrics which otherwise would produce only negative index change or weak positive index changes, such as phosphates (matrix hybridized with lanthanum to produce waveguides with $\Delta n_{positive} = 1.5 \times 10^{-2}$)~\cite{Fernandez13}, tellurite (with phosphate, $\Delta n_{positive} = 3.5 \times 10^{-3}$)~\cite{Fernandez14} and gallium lanthanum sulphide (with oxides, $\Delta n_{positive} = 4.9 \times 10^{-3}$)~\cite{Gretzinger:20}.
 Though, the hybridization attempt of ZBLAN with Hf did not show any elemental migration and the increase in index was purely based on the change in polarizability of constituent molecules due to laser pulse induced bond breaking.
 It is suspected that the absence of elemental migration in the fluoride glass composition may be attributed to the mixed modifier effect, as these compositions typically include at least three different modifiers: barium, lanthanum, and sodium (with $AlF_3$ acting primarily as a conditional glass former).
 Mixed modifier typically means that different types of modifier ions (or elements) are competing/interacting in a way that affects their ability to occupy certain sites within the glass network.
 Hence, one modifier might have trouble occupying the same site or interacting in the same way as another modifier that was previously occupying that site~\cite{Dyre_2009}.
 This competition can lead to the lack of elemental migration in fluoride glass composition upon fs-laser irradiation.
 For the first time, this is addressed by revising the amount of network modifiers rather than network formers, specifically by removing $LaF_3$ and leaving the glass with a single multivalent glass modifier.
 Since the stability of zirconium-based fluoride glass primarily depends on the combined presence of $AlF_3$, NaF and $BaF_2$ ~\cite{Ohsawa}, the removal of $LaF_3$ should not impact its stability ~\cite{POULAIN2022}.
-A study involving the gradual modification of a ZBAN composition, $52 ZrF_4\-~24 BaF_2\-~4AlF_3\-~205\-~NaF (mol\%))$ by increasing the $LaF_3$ content at the expense of NaF, reported an increase in both the glass transition and crystallization temperatures, along with a decrease in the thermal expansion coefficient.
+A study involving the gradual modification of a ZBAN composition, $52 ZrF_4\-~24 BaF_2\-~4AlF_3\-~205\-~NaF (mol\%)$ by increasing the $LaF_3$ content at the expense of NaF, reported an increase in both the glass transition and crystallization temperatures, along with a decrease in the thermal expansion coefficient.
 Thermal and optical comparison of a ZBLAN and ZBAN glass composition is provided in Table~\ref{table:2} taken from ~\cite{POULAIN2022,SAAD}.